elliotherriman/website/about.md

 - Writing on *Undiscovered*, a short film screened at SXSW, Palm Springs, Clermont-Ferrand, and TIFF, among others.

-- Winner of Scout Film Festival's Emerging Storytellers grant in 2019, in collaboration with Sara Litzenberger.
+- Winner of Scout Film Festival's Emerging Storytellers grant (2019), in collaboration with Sara Litzenberger.

 - I don't have a third thing yet.